srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 <div align="center"> <img src="detectron/detectron-visualizations/inception-inference-coco/motorcycles-race-helmets-pilots-163210.jpeg" width="700px" /> <p>Example 1: Detectron+Inception output has low confidence of person but detects it anyway.
 Low confidence is probably due to person's keypoints are almost blended with motorcycle and the segment mask seems to fit the the typical human frame starting from head/helmet down.</p> </div>

 ### Results
 Detectron with Inception as a backbone did not perform as well as with Resnet.
-Some of the images could not be infered at all, even incorrectly, after lowering the detection threshold for bounding boxes, from a default of 0.7 to 0.3.
+Some of the images could not be inferred at all, even incorrectly, after lowering the detection threshold for bounding boxes, from a default of 0.7 to 0.3.
 In addition, the lack of the FPN feature (please see detailed report) in our testing could have contributed to the low accuracy of the inference.
 Please see sample results from inference below.
 For a more complete list of inferences based on Inception model, please see [the inception-inference-coco folder](detectron/detectron-visualizations/inception-inference-coco).
+Regarding the other backbones, ResNet-FPN performed the best followed by Inception and then the VGG models.

 ## Further background and Detailed Report